Information useful for sightseeing in Okinawa Prefectural Flowers and Historic Sites

 Closed days: Open all year round

-Admission fee: 420 yen for adults and 210 yen for children
+Entrance fee: 420 yen for adults and 210 yen for children